element-hq/policies/docs/matrix-org/privacy_notice.md

 ### 2.1.1 Legal Basis for Processing

 New Vector processes your data under our *[Legitimate Interest](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/legitimate-interests/when-can-we-rely-on-legitimate-interests/)* to provide our Service to you in a an efficient and secure manner and to ensure the legal compliance and proper administration of our business.
-Essentially, this means that we process your data only as necessary to deliver the Service and for internal administration purposes,, and in a manner that you understand and expect.
+Essentially, this means that we process your data only as necessary to deliver the Service and for internal administration purposes, and in a manner that you understand and expect.
 We also carry out processing that is necessary to provide our Service to you under our Matrix.org Homeserver Terms and Conditions and processing that is necessary to comply with our legal obligations.
 Where consent is required by law in relation to certain processing, we will ask for your consent.

 We process your information for the purposes of providing our decentralised, openly-federated and (optionally) end-to-end encrypted communication Service, getting in touch with you, responding to your requests, working with our suppliers to deliver the Service and enabling its features, ensuring the security of our Service, developing, fixing and improving our Service, administering our business and complying with the law.